Zymbit-Docs/docs/content/bootware/getting-started/_index.md

      Running [====>                                   ] 1/10 (00:04:47): taking snapshot of boot
 ```

-The imager will take some time, depending on the size of your file system.
+The imager may take some time, depending on the size of your file system.
 Progress will be reported on the screen.
-Once completed, the zi image and Private/Public key will be saved to your specified output directory (/mnt).
+Once completed, the zi image and private/public key will be saved to your specified output directory (`/mnt`).
 Keep your private key private.
 The zi image can be used from the local storage device or a remote server accessible via HTTPS.
 The public key file will be needed to load the zi image.

-When complete, there will be three files in your output folder: the Public key, the Private key, and the zi image.
+When complete, there will be three files in your output folder: the public key, the private key, and the zi image.

 ```
      ...